Seoul City (song): Live performances

+The performance started with her face covered by the 15-meter veil, which was designed by the Korean brand Leje and featured inscriptions in Korean hangul.
+The inscriptions were derived from verses of the Cheonggu yeongeon (Traditional Song Collection), the earliest known collection of Korean song lyrics written in hangul.
+According to Leje, the concept stemmed from Jennie’s appreciation for South Korea and the Korean language, with the veil representing her facing her own roots.
+She performed the song on March 22, 2026 at ComplexCon Hong Kong, wearing a mini veil in tribute to the one worn at the Melon Music Awards.
+Jennie included the song in her headlining festival sets at Governors Ball Music Festival on June 7, Roskilde Festival on July 3, Open'er Festival on July 4, Mad Cool on July 10, and Lollapalooza on August 1.

 Usage in media

 Jennie was named honorary ambassador by the Seoul Metropolitan Government and Seoul Tourism Organization to promote tourism in Seoul in 2025.
 Under the slogan "Absolutely in Seoul," the campaign comprised several promotional videos broadcast on digital billboards and television channels worldwide, one of which featured the song "Seoul City".

 Credits and personnel

-Credits adapted from the liner notes of Ruby.
+Credits are adapted from the liner notes of Ruby.